 Various food vendors sell traditional German foods at their booths located throughout the Village.
 Beer and wine packages are available for purchase and come with a commemorative stein to keep.

 Traditional German foods such as bratwurst, potatoes, coleslaw, pretzels, knockwurst, and more are available for purchase.
 The food was SO good!
 Yum!
-There are also several restaurants, like a Mexican restaurant and a McDonalds, available at the Village.
+There are also several restaurants, like a Mexican restaurant and a Mcdonald’s at the Village.

 Finding a place to sit wasn’t too hard.
 However, if you want to be close to the tent, hear the bands play, and people watch, snatching a spot is a bit harder.
-Table reservations are available for a fee, but if you come prepared, the grass area makes a nice spot to set up camp.
+Table reservations are available for a fee, but the grass area makes a nice spot to set up camp if you come prepared.